About

 Nathan has also performed frequently as a chamber musician.
 While at the University of Georgia, he coordinated and performed in the University of Georgia Viola Ensemble which won an invitation to perform Kelly Catlin’s Presence at the American Viola Society Festival Ensemble Invitational Competition.

-As an orchestral violist, he has performed as substitute principal violist for the Bryan Symphony Orchestra and the Rome Symphony Orchestra.
-He also performed frequently as a section violist with the Bryan Symphony Orchestra and the Oak Ridge Symphony Orchestra between 2015 and 2022.
+As an orchestral violist, he performs frequently as a section violist for the Arkansas Symphony Orchestra and the Conway Symphony Orchestra.
+In the past, he has performed as substitute principal violist for the Bryan Symphony Orchestra and the Rome Symphony Orchestra and a section violist with the Bryan Symphony Orchestra and the Oak Ridge Symphony Orchestra.
 Nathan has also performed in various studio recordings, notably one with Kishi Bashi for the sequel to Athens Inside/Out.

 As a researcher, Nathan is especially concerned with lack of access and inequalities in art music and music education.
 In 2020, he joined the nonprofit, Lift Music Fund, as a member of its Founding Team.